Former champion Damon Hill calls on FIA to address concerns about Bahrain protests

 "Perhaps the most vital is that they understand what the problem is.
 And that they do want to use F1 in the way they said they wanted to use it last year, to promote changes in the country.
 If that is going to happen, it has to be measurable in some ways.

-"If they don't do that, they won't be contributing to a resolution of things in Bahrain and more importantly they won't be doing anything in the long term for the reputation of F1."For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"If they don't do that, they won't be contributing to a resolution of things in Bahrain and more importantly they won't be doing anything in the long term for the reputation of F1."sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Another year and another opportunity for Damon Hill to start preaching.
 Funny but we hear nothing from him for the other 11 months.